How to Create Table of Contents for Tabs in Excel: 6 Methods

 • Select the Macros option from the Code group.

-• Then, select the Table_of_Contents option from the Macro name section.
+• Select the Table_of_Contents option from the Macro name section.

-• As a result, it will give us the following result.
+• It will give you the following result.
 See the screenshot.

 Excel Table of Contents for Tabs

-• Then, if you select any tab, it will take it to that worksheet.
+• If you select any tab, it will take you to that worksheet.

-• Here, we select the Finland tab, it will take us to the Finland spreadsheet tab.
+• Select the Finland tab, it will take us to the Finland spreadsheet tab.
 See the screenshot.

 Steps